vedantmgoyal9/winget-releaser/README.md

 ## Getting Started 🚀

-1. Your application must first have at least one manifest in [WinGet Community Repository][winget-pkgs-repo].
-This action will take the latest existing manifest as a starting point for the new release.
-If you still haven't created and uploaded a manifest, [do that first][create-manifest].
+1. Atleast **one** version of your package should already be present in the [Windows Package Manager Community Repository][winget-pkgs-repo].
+The action will use that version as a base to create manifests for new versions of the package.

-2. You will need to create a Personal Access Token (PAT) with `public_repo` scope.
+2. You will need to create a _classic_ Personal Access Token (PAT) with `public_repo` scope. _New_ fine-grained PATs can't access GitHub's GraphQL API, so they aren't supported by this action.
+Refer to https://github.com/cli/cli/issues/6680 for more information.

 <img src="https://github.com/vedantmgoyal2009/winget-releaser/blob/main/.github/pat-scope.png" alt="Personal Access Token Required Scopes" />